 The battery size also affects the mileage range of the car.
 For example, the Model 3 has the smallest battery and on a full charge, it can drive up to 267 miles, versus the Model S Long Range, which has a larger battery, and can travel up to 375 miles on a single charge.

 However, the battery size also determines the car’s cost; the Model 3 Standard Range has the smallest battery, making it the cheapest option at about $40,690.
 The Model S Long Range will cost you about $84,490.

 With most EV batteries, you either get one with a high battery capacity that holds a charge for a very long time or one that can be charged quickly.
 The good news is with a Tesla car, you can have both!

-It is important to note that similarly to traditional internal combustion engine cars, your car's battery will deplete more quickly and not make it the full range if you consistently drive fast.
+It is important to note that similar to traditional internal combustion engine cars, your car's battery will deplete more quickly and not make it the full range if you consistently drive fast.

 Also, when driving in less than ideal conditions, such as snowy or rainy weather, your battery will exert more power.
 Driving into a headwind or in freezing temperatures can impact your range, too.